-Add 100 microliters of the cell suspension to the upper well of each cell culture insert [1] and 500 microliters of Intestinal Organoid Differentiation medium to the lower well [2], then incubate at 37 degrees Celsius and 5% carbon dioxide.
-Replace the medium in both the upper and lower wells every 2 to 3 days [3].
+Add 100 microliters of the cell suspension to the upper well of each cell culture insert [1] and 500 microliters of Intestinal Organoid Differentiation medium to the lower well [2], then incubate at 37 degrees Celsius and 5% carbon dioxide [3].
+Replace the medium in both the upper and lower wells every 2 to 3 days [4]

-Talent adding intestinal organoid differentiation medium to the lower well.
+Talent adding intestinal organoid differentiation medium to the cell culture insert.

-Talent incubating the plate.

-Talent adding the obtained cell suspension to the upper well.
+Talent adding medium to the well.

+Talent placing the plate in the incubator.

+Talent removing media from the well and the insert

 To establish an ALI culture, remove medium from the upper and lower wells [1-TXT] and add fresh Intestinal Organoid Differentiation medium to the lower well, leaving the upper well empty [2].